 December 19, 2012 Femmes fatales and their crafty female creators dominate this year's mystery and thriller picks.
 Critic Maureen Corrigan wonders whether it takes a woman to capture the evil that can hide behind a lip-glossed smile and pair of shining eyes.

-June 17, 2012 Lynn Neary talks to three critics about the books you absolutely shouldn't miss this summer.
-Critic Laura Miller of Salon.com, says it's a particularly rich literary summer because in election years, publishers release their juiciest books before the fall.
+June 17, 2012 Lynn Neary talks to three critics about books you shouldn't miss.
+One critic says it's a particularly rich literary summer because in election years, publishers release the juiciest books before fall.

 June 14, 2012 Hang on tight.
 These five new works of fiction will take you on an exhilarating ride.
 Brace yourself for a noir he-said-she-said, an R-rated version of Marie Antoinette's life and death, a haunting tale from a back-to-nature commune and Toni Morrison's lush Home.

 June 5, 2012 Gillian Flynn's third novel begins on the morning of Nick and Amy Dunne's wedding anniversary, when Amy disappears and Nick becomes the No. 1 suspect.
 But the central question isn't what happened to Amy — it's what happened to her marriage.

 May 24, 2012 Critic Michael Schaub offers a sneak peek at some of the most hotly anticipated books of the summer: An Obama bio.
 A sparkling debut.
 Thrillers of both the fictional and body-science kind.
 Even Lincoln is reborn in this season of sun, sand, renewal — and reading.

 May 14, 2012 Darkly funny, suspenseful and cunningly plotted, Gillian Flynn's Gone Girl will be published June 5.
 In this exclusive selection from the book's opening, we meet Nick and Amy, the seemingly perfect couple whose alternating chapters soon reveal them to be unreliable narrators — and spouses.